ferm12/sageintacct/README.md

 2. cd into your Apache root folder and clone this repo: git clone https://github.com/ferm12/sageintacct

+3. cd into the sageintacct folder

-3. provide the database information by editing the config.php file
+4. provide the database information by editing the config.php file
 ```
 Demo: https://sageintacct.ferminpureco.com/